 What is the #1 way people waste their time?

 It doesn’t cost them any money and they don’t have to move to do it.
 Plus, people are naturally inclined to fall in love with their own voice instead of others’.

 - Talking to people they shouldn’t be talking to.

 - Talking about things they shouldn’t be talking about.

 You could waste your whole entire life with this.

-That’s why I love my Two Sentence Rule and if you haven’t read my book about 47 financial advisor LinkedIn messages, you should because every message is two sentences or less.
+That’s why I love my Two Sentence Rule and if you haven’t read my book about 47 financial advisor LinkedIn messages, check it out, because every message is two sentences or less.